Combatd/holoclips/README.md

 * Reactive Forms - Harder to learn, more flexible, scalable, configured through classes

+In the latest version of angular (v13), the team has enabled an option called ```noPropertyAccessFromIndexSignature```

+In either the tsconfig.json or tsconfig.app.json files, you can set the ```noPropertyAccessFromIndexSignature``` to false inside the compilerOptions object.
+This should effectively disable the option.

+If this option is enabled, access properties with square brackets instead of dot syntax.
+For example, let's say you were accessing a property like so: form.name

+And it produces the following error: ```Property 'name' comes from an index signature, so it must be accessed with ['name']```

+Change the syntax to this: ```form['name']```

 ## Template Forms

 * Template Forms - Easier to learn, less flexible, better for small forms, configured through templates